 Onboarding new salespeople is critical for many reasons; it sets the tone for their experience and success within your company, dramatically impacts how long they will stay, and helps them learn about your company, customers, and their role.
 If done correctly, the onboarding program helps them get up to speed and productive quickly, retains talent, helps you identify promptly who is not a good fit, and sets clear expectations for the salesperson and the sales leader.
-Among the many things being disrupted right now, onboarding has become remote for many companies.
+Now that virtual employees have become so popular, onboarding has become remote for many companies.
 This adds a new challenge to an already often misunderstood process.

 Research by Glassdoor found that organizations with a robust onboarding process improve new hire retention by 82 percent and productivity by over 70 percent.
 Whereas according to Urbanbound, some organizations will lose 20 percent of new hires within the first 45 days of employment due to ineffective onboarding.
 You don't want to lose all that time, energy, and talent before they can remember everyone's name.

 Most companies are good at showing salespeople where they sit, setting them up on their computers and phones, walking them around the office, and introducing them to the team.
 Many companies have their new employees shadow more tenured employees for some time to learn about their roles and how things work.
 In fact, according to Sapling, new hires will have over 50 activities that need to be completed during their onboarding period.

 However, things start to drop off after the initial meet and greet within the office and the paperwork.
 There are rarely systems in place to validate whether the new employee has retained all of the things they have learned and whether they can apply them.

 HCI states that most organizations have stopped their onboarding process after the first week, leaving new hires feeling confused, discouraged, and lacking resources.
 That is not how you want your new salespeople to feel.